Over 24 hours in Kabul, brutality, trauma, moments of grace

 After several sleepless nights from the unrelenting thunder of U.S. evacuation flights overhead, Hemad Sherzad joined his fellow Taliban fighters in celebration from his post at the airport.

-“We cried for almost an hour out of happiness,” Sherzad told The AP.
+“We cried for almost an hour out of happiness,” Sherzad told AP.
 “We yelled a lot — even our throat was in pain.”

 In the Pentagon operations center just outside Washington at the same time, you could hear a pin drop as the last C-17 took off.
 You could also hear sighs of relief from the top military officials in the room, even through COVID masks.
 President Joe Biden, determined to end the war and facing widespread criticism for his handling of the withdrawal, got the word from his national security adviser during a meeting with aides.